deltamodders/deltamod-example-mod/README.md

 Starting with Deltamod <i>1.2</i>, this mod format will be also implemented in [**DELTAHUB**](https://gamebanana.com/tools/20615).<br /><br /> As part of our deal to merge formats, we've added new fields needed for **DELTAHUB** to function.
 While Deltamod does not require these strictly, it is reccomended to add them, even if you don't want to make your mod compatible with DELTAHUB.<br /><br />
 You will need to add the `url`, `tags` and `deltaruneTargetVersion` fields.
 - The `url` field is just a link to your mod page.
 - The `tags` field is an array of tags that describe your mod.
-Please try to use generic ones as to make searching by tagging easier.
-(Music, Sprites, ecc.)
+The supported tags are `translation, text, customization, gameplay, other`.
 - The `deltaruneTargetVersion` is the DELTARUNE version needed by your mod.
 Deltamod does not perform checks on target version, but instead uses `neededFiles`.

 ### `packageID`